-The following services and supports are being provided to implement Special Education Services in accordance with IDEA, COMAR, and MSDE Guidance:
+The following services and supports are being provided:

 Early Intervention Services

 Infant and Toddlers Ages Birth-4 (IFSP)

 Families who currently receive services via an Individualized Family Service Plan (IFSP) will work closely with their primary service providers to determine the nature and delivery of services.
 Families prioritize outcomes, service frequency, duration and mode as they work with providers to schedule virtual coaching sessions geared toward building parent capacity for addressing the needs of each child.
 Planning for additional opportunities to provide services in community settings are underway.